ABOUT THE NIIN PROGRAM

 Credits: 3

-This course will provide a detailed overview of elemental neuroanatomy and brain systems with an emphasis on a neuroimaging perspective in the human and mouse.
-Examples from clinical cases and their consequences on behavior will be explored.
+This course will provide a detailed overview of elemental neuroanatomy and brain systems with an emphasis on a neuroimaging perspective in humans.
+Examples related to neurological conditions and their consequences on behavior will be explored.

 Location: Hastings Auditorium in the Hoffman building at HSC